zainH474/Machine_Learning_Assignment2/readme.md

-Machine learning Assignment 2 solutions might be helpful later
+Machine learning Assignment 2 solutions with some libraries